-We will be able to communicate with you via text and email, using automated technology that will enable us to contact you much more quickly and effectively.
+We will be able to communicate with you via text message, using automated technology that will enable us to contact you much more quickly and effectively.
 This will free up our staff to deal with those tasks only a human can do!

 Examples of how it will improve our communications include:

 • Automated appointment reminders 24 hours before.
 You can cancel your appointment by text using the word CANCEL, which immediately frees it up for others to book.